-Reins to keep group together in adverse weather conditions.
+Reins to keep a group together in adverse weather conditions.

-We are sure there are lots more uses, and in fact had many suggestions offered, but we chose not to include several as we are a family friendly business and blog.
-If you have other top ideas you would like to share, please comment below or find us on social media using hashtag #AdventureWild.
+We are sure there are lots more uses, and in fact, had many suggestions offered, but we chose not to include several as we are a family-friendly business and blog.
+If you have other top ideas you would like to share, please comment below or find us on social media @AdventureAcces using hashtag #AdventureWild.

 Paracord Bracelets - Cobra and Trilobite Weave

 There are many amazing weave patterns you can create using paracord.
 You can make a range of products too such as lanyards, key chains, belts, straps, dog leads and collars.

 The two most common weaves that I use are cobra weave in single and bi-colour options and the trilobite weave also in one or two colour varieties.